LukeEcomod/blopti/README.md

 # Damn Dams
 Canal blocking computation for Winrock.

+## ToDo
+  - Check new dataset Stratification3
+  - Monotonical canal flow
+  - K(t) and C(t) and the Dupuit assumptions
+  -

 ## Installation
 --- Tested on Ubuntu 18.04 LTS---
 1. Create a new environment within Conda with minimal packages: